The Vermont Statutes Online

 (d) Private proceedings.

-(1) The Commission shall permit any individual who is interviewed by the Commission to elect to have their interview conducted in a manner that protects the individual’s privacy and to have any recording of the interview kept confidential by the Commission.
-Any other record or document produced in relation to an interview conducted pursuant to this subdivision (d)(1) shall only be available to the public in an anonymized form that does not reveal the identity of any individual.
+(1) Notwithstanding any provision of chapter 5, subchapter 2 of this title, the Vermont Open Meeting Law, or section 911 of this chapter to the contrary, the Commission shall permit any individual who is interviewed by the Commission to elect to have the individual’s interview conducted in a manner that protects the individual’s privacy and to have any recording of the interview kept confidential by the Commission.
+Any other record or document produced in relation to an interview conducted pursuant to this subdivision (d)(1) shall be available to the public in an anonymized form that does not reveal the identity of any individual.

 The establishment of the following exempt limited-service positions within the Truth and Reconciliation Commission is authorized in fiscal year 2023: